José Filipe Torres

-José Filipe Torres (born 13 April 1976) is a Portuguese entrepreneur, spokesperson, one of to 3 international experts on country branding and nation branding consultant.
+José Filipe Torres (born 13 April 1976) is a Portuguese entrepreneur, spokesperson, and consultant on country branding and nation branding.

 Biography

-Studied in Parson, New York City and Central St Martins, London.
-He is the CEO and Founder of Bloom Consulting, a company he set up in 2003.
+Torres studied in Parson, New York City and Central St Martins, London.
+He is the CEO and founder of Bloom Consulting, a company he set up in 2003.
 He was quoted by Forbes about nation branding, cautioning that, "Good brand positioning doesn't always mean more tourism, economic development and foreign investment".

-In 2011, Torres initiated a new research project which investigated 144 countries trade performance and 157 countries tourism performance, with analysis on dozens of variables.
-The report was given the name Bloom Consulting Country Brand Ranking and has been published all around the world including CNN.
+In 2011, Torres initiated a new research project which investigated 144 countries' trade performance and 157 countries' tourism performance, with analysis on dozens of variables.
+The report was given the name Bloom Consulting Country Brand Ranking and has been published all around the world, including by CNN.